 16. P- Amino benzoic acid (PABA)

-Reversal from grey to original hair colour was reported in four cases that occurred between 2–12 months of treatment.
+Four cases showed a reversal from grey to original hair colour.
+This occurred between 2–12 months of treatment.

 17. Interferon low dose